Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/5 Usage Rights and Licences/01_EU-Copyright-Law-and-Data-Digital-Legislation.md

     - Does regulating access and control to publications and data **facilitate** or **harm** the progress of science?
     - Example sub-questions (Note: this can be used to split the group into two sub-groups to discuss and present their conclusions):
         - Is there a difference between copyright and Data and Digital Legislation in this respect?
-          Suggestions: Consider protection of authors' interests under copyright (also: commercial publishing practices taking away their copyrights), the transaction costs related to licensing in a transnational environment, and the risks of Data and Digital Legislation being new legislation with not enough literature to ensure legal certainty - see Resource 2 and (optionally) also Resource 6.
+          Suggestions: Consider protection of authors' interests under copyright (also: commercial publishing practices taking away their copyrights), the transaction costs related to licensing in a transnational environment, and the risks of Data and Digital Legislation being new legislation with not enough literature to ensure legal certainty.
+See Resource 2 and (optionally) also Resource 6.
         - When is Open Science **not** the answer?
 What are the drawbacks of Open Science?
-          Suggestions: Consider lost anonymity of review (in Open Review), lost authorship, misuse of personal data by scientific institutions or third parties, disruption of privacy, and data utilisation for harmful or ethically/religiously unacceptable research &ndash; see Lakomý et al. (2019), Resource 6.
+          Suggestions: Consider lost anonymity of review (in Open Review), lost authorship, misuse of personal data by scientific institutions or third parties, disruption of privacy, and data utilisation for harmful or ethically/religiously unacceptable research&mdash;see Lakomý et al. (2019), Resource 6.

 ### Materials to Prepare